shirlenelss/shirlenelss/README.md

 ### Kafka Badminton Thomas Cup Service
 A basic project to demonstrate sending and consuming Kafka events with Zookeeper.
+Added a swagger to help produce the scores.
+First consumer reads the record and logs it.
+Second consumer saves record to postgres DB with JDBC on a docker container with flyway to initiate table.

+version 2:
+I'm adding a new data format soon.
+And we will use AVRO schema and flyway to update the changes.
+This simulates data changes in domain model which happens in production.
+Especially when there's many teams using same data models.
 🔗 [View on GitHub](https://github.com/shirlenelss/thomas-cup-kafka)

 ---